MileHacker Logo

 Dengue Fever

-A mosquito-borne illness prevalent during and after the monsoon season (June-November).
+A mosquito-borne illness prevalent during and following the monsoon season (June-November).
 Use Insect repellent containing DEET or Picaridin.
 Wear Long-sleeved shirts and long trousers, especially at dawn and dusk.
 Stay in accommodations with air conditioning or mosquito nets.

 Vaccination Reminders